apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 without necessarily explaining why the software works the way it does.
 Those explanations can be saved for other document types.
 An introductory tutorial focuses on a successful first experience.
 These are the most important docs to turning newcomers into new users and developers.
-A fully end-to-end tutorial, from installing TVM and supporting ML software, to creating and training a model, to compiling to different architectures will give a new user the opportunity to use TVM in the most efficient way possible.
+A fully end-to-end tutorial&mdash;
+from installing TVM and supporting ML software, to creating and training a model, to compiling to different architectures&mdash;will give a new user the opportunity to use TVM in the most efficient way possible.
 A tutorial teaches a beginner something they need to know.
 This is in contrast with a how-to, which is meant to be an answer to a question that a user with some experience would